Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Phase Reduction Beyond All-To-All Coupled Networks

 These can be obtained from~\eqref{eq:hypergraph} using trigonometric identities and we have

-Since the coupling functions~\eqref{eq:coupling_functions} contain both pairwise and nonpairwise phase interactions, the interaction structure can be further broken down: Each of the three summands can be associated with a particular type of interaction, which results in six subclasses in total.
-These are illustrated in Figure~\ref{fig:HigherOrderInteractions}.
+Since the coupling functions~\eqref{eq:coupling_functions} contain both pairwise and nonpairwise phase interactions, the interaction structure can be broken down term separating pairwise and nonpairwise interactions: Each of the three terms can be associated with a particular type of interaction, which results in six subclasses in total shown in Figure~\ref{fig:HigherOrderInteractions}.

-First, there are pairwise correction terms to the first-order phase reduction, that correspond to the first summand in the definition of~$\hat g$ and~$\bar g$; see~\eqref{eq:coupling_functions}.
+First, there are pairwise correction terms to the first-order phase reduction, that correspond to the first term in the definition of~$\hat g$ and~$\bar g$; see~\eqref{eq:coupling_functions}.
 The coupling of these pairwise correction terms is posed on the graph $\Gamma^{(2)}_\mathrm{a} := \Gamma$ that is the same graph as the coupling of the full system and the coupling of the first-order phase reduction~$\Gamma^{(1)}$; see Figure~\ref{fig:HigherOrderInteractions}(a).
 One of these pairwise correction terms is weighted with the degree of the node~$k$; see Figure~\ref{fig:HigherOrderInteractions}(a1), while the other term is weighted with the degree of node~$l$ (that is in the neighborhood of~$k$), see Figure~\ref{fig:HigherOrderInteractions}(a2).
 Moreover, the interaction function~$\sin(\phi_l-\phi_k+\alpha)$ agrees with the interaction function of a first-order phase reduction~\eqref{eq:first-order_graph} up to the shift~$\sin(\alpha)$ and a constant factor.
 Since the two pairwise correction terms in Figure~\ref{fig:HigherOrderInteractions}(a) share the same coupling structure~$\Gamma^{(2)}_\mathrm{a}$ and the same interaction function, they can be combined into

 Based on this formula, one can see that the sign of the pairwise correction terms is determined by comparing the degree of node~$k$ with the average degrees of all neighbors~$l$ of~$k$.